NestCrafts/nestjs-easyconfig/README.md

 `Note`: To use this, a sample env file `.env.sample` should be placed in the root dir

+Other config include dotenv's configs like encoding (Default: utf8) and debug(Default: false)

 ### Without config file supplied:

 ```javascript